spacecloud-io/space-learn/content/Space Cloud/basics/deploy-a-service.md

 In this guide, we will:

-- Deploy a docker container of a Restful service using the `Mission Control`
+- Dockerize a RESTful service and deploy its docker container `space-cli`.
-- Expose the APIs by setting up `Space Cloud Routes`.
+- Expose the APIs of the REST service to the outer world by setting up `Space Cloud Routes`.

 > **Note:** Make sure you have followed the [Setup Space Cloud](/space-cloud/basics/setup) guide in the `Space Cloud Basics` track.
 We'll be building up from there.